riodelphino/mql-compile.nvim/README.md

 - [nvim-bqf](https://github.com/kevinhwang91/nvim-bqf) Super easy to use quickfix

 > [!Warning]
-> nvim-notify: Only v3.14.0 or earlier versions work for now as its error.
+> Use v3.14.0 or earlier versions of nvim-notify. v3.14.1 not works somewhy with it's error.

 ## Installation